agile-ts/documentation/docs/main/Installation.md

 ### 🚀 Quick Start

 To make your start as easy as possible, we have created some quick guides.
 You can follow these to get AgileTs up and running in your environment without wasting any time.
-Below you can find environments AgileTs is already supporting.
+Below you find _Quick Starts_ for already supported frameworks.

 - [React](../quick_start/React.md)
 - Vue (coming soon)